Tummy Tuck (Abdominoplasty)

 Abdominal muscles are sutured together to reconstruct the integrity of the abdominal wall and bring in the waist.
 These sutures are placed in the midline with knots buried deep to prevent artificial-looking bumps.

-Eliminating “dog ears”
+Reduction of “dog ears”

 Frequently after a Traditional Tummy Tuck, small pockets of skin form at each end of the long horizontal incision used in the standard procedure.
 Such skin pockets, due to their appearance, are often referred to as “dog ears”.
-These “ears” have to be surgically removed several months after Tummy Tuck when the healing is complete.
+These “ears” have to be surgically reduced several months after Tummy Tuck when the healing is complete.

-To avoid complications and a secondary procedure, Dr. Chugay has developed a method of eliminating “dog ears” before they are formed.
+To avoid complications and a secondary procedure, Dr. Chugay has developed a method of reducing “dog ears” before they are formed.
 Sparing the unnecessary detail, this technique involves, after fully suturing the abdominal wall, going back to the incision site and re-excising additional amounts of skin at each end of the original incision.
 Such additional excision is elliptical in shape.
 The ends of the excisions are then sutured meticulously.

 What is a “Mini Tummy Tuck”?

 This rather confusing term simply means that your surgery will not have to be as extensive as the regular Tummy Tuck.
-This will be achieved by making the initial horizontal incision very small and completely hidden in the hairline, by not bringing the muscles together with permanent stitches or by combining both of these features.
+This will be achieved by making the initial horizontal incision very small and completely hidden in the hairline, by not bringing the muscles together with stitches or by combining both of these features.
 The candidates for this procedure will have less hanging skin and little or no protrusion of the abdomen.

 Although there will be some soreness and discomfort, Dr. Chugay can prescribe medications to make you more comfortable post-operatively.
 You should avoid strenuous activity for three to four weeks.
 Dr. Chugay will discuss resumption of activities with you on an individual basis.
 You will have to wear an appropriate abdominal support for several weeks.